Memphis PGY1 Pharmacy Residency

 • Other Education

-• Journal Club; ACPE Accredited Continuing Education Program (2); Pharmacy Newsletter and Clinical Writing Assignment Reviewing Hospital Safety
+• Journal Club; ACPE Accredited Continuing Education Program (2); Pharmacy Newsletter, Medication Use Evaluation (MUE) and Clinical Writing Assignment Reviewing Hospital Safety

 • Pharmacy Practice Based Research Project – dedicated project time provided